turbot/steampipe-docs/docs/integrations/aws_codebuild.md

 ## Running Steampipe in CodeBuild

-Running streampipe in CodeBuild uses the same `run-as: codebuild-user` as the install step.
+Running Steampipe in CodeBuild uses the same `run-as: codebuild-user` as the install step.
 Add this new phase to the buildspec file:

 ```yaml
   build: